 - Last Name Basis: Practically no one ever calls him "Kimihiro", except for Kohane.

 - Love Triangle: During the first half of the series he believes himself to be in a love triangle with Himawari and Doumeki and thinks he's fighting Doumeki for Himawari's affections.
 Turns out he is in a love triangle of sorts, but he's the object of affection.

-- Martyr Without a Cause/Chronic Hero Syndrome: Watanuki has shown a dangerous inclination with putting his life in danger for other peoples sake.
+- Martyr Without a Cause: Watanuki has shown a dangerous inclination with putting his life in danger for other peoples sake.
 It takes being called out and scolded for it several times before he finally learns that being so self-sacrificial does more harm than good since it causes people he cares about to worry about him.

 - It's later revealed that Yuuko specifically wanted to change this aspect of him, as it was his deep lack of self-worth that was causing most of his problems in the first place and if it weren't corrected, he really would be dead sooner or later.

 - "Watanuki" is also that of a custom done on April 1 to create a substitute that would draw malignancies like disease and evil spirits away from children, which is reflective of Watanuki's nature.
-And after all, he is, in a sense, Syaoran's "decoy"
+After all, he is, in a sense, Syaoran's "decoy"